01signal.com

 The propagation delay (tpd) of this path is the sum of all these delays: 0.2 + 0.3 + 0.3 + 0.4 = 1.2 ns.
 For the sake of the example, let's suppose that FF2's tsu is 0.1 ns.
 This means that FF2's input (D) must be stable 0.1 ns before the next rising edge of @clk.
 In other words, the maximal tpd that is allowed is 4 - 0.1 = 3.9 ns.

 But tpd is just 1.2 ns, so according to this calculation, the path achieves the timing constraint with a large margin.
 This margin is called slack, and in this case it's 3.9 - 1.2 = 2.7 ns.
-When this number appears in the software's timing calculations, it indicates if the tools had a hard time to achieve the timing constraints or not: If the slack is close to zero, it often indicates that the software had to work hard to make the path achieve timing.
+When this number appears in the software's timing calculations, it indicates if the tools had a hard time to achieve the timing constraints or not: If the slack is close to zero, it often indicates that the software had to work hard to make the path meet the timing requirements.

 The propagation delay also allows us to calculate the maximal frequency of @clk that this path can achieve timing with. tpd is 1.2 ns, and the tsu requirement means that next rising edge can arrive 0.1 ns later.
 In other words, there must be at least 1.3 ns between the rising edges.
 That means a frequency of about 769 MHz.
 This is a very high frequency, but it's a realistic result because the path contains just a single LUT.
 Real-life logic is usually more complicated than so, which is why real-life frequencies are often much lower.